thegeofront/hedronic/README.md

 # Status
-In phase 1 right now.
-Blocks can be created, connected and destroyed, an internally, a graph datamodel is maintained.
-Now the fun part begins, when we will actually compute something!
+In phase 1 is done!
+It still crashes often, cyclical patterns are not guarded against yet, but the script is finally alive in a way!
+Now on to phase 2